Plaňany: Sights

 The main landmark of Plaňany is the Church of the Annunciation of the Virgin Mary.
 It is a Romanesque cemetery church from the mid-12th century with a Gothic extension from the 14th century.
 Next to the church is a free-standing half-timbered belfry.
 Near this church are also the neo-Gothic Church of the Nativity of St. John the Baptist from 1901 and a Baroque rectory, which are not cultural monuments.

-A notable building is the Baroque granary.
+A notable building is the local Baroque granary.
 It was originally a Renaissance fortress built in 1530–1539, but it was rebuilt into a granary in the 1740s.
 It served as a granary until the mid-20th century.